 Auto-Translate

-If you don't want to upgrade your smartphone to one that supports enhanced light intensity measurements using the camera you can apply this workaround:
+If you don't want to upgrade your smartphone to one that supports enhanced light intensity measurements using the camera you can apply this simple workaround:

 Step 1: Add a Diffuser

 Cover your phone’s light sensor with a simple diffuser to block excess light.
-The easiest DIY version: tape a small strip of printer paper over the sensor (any type paper works in this specific case).
+The easiest DIY version: tape a small strip of printer paper over the sensor (any type of paper works in this specific case).

 Watch this video to see how to build one: